 Important Exams and Tests for PCOS(Polycystic Ovarian Syndrome)Diagnosis

 Diagnosis tests for PCOS involves lab tests, physical exam, medical history and ultrasound.

 The doctor may recommend a number of blood tests in order to measure the levels of several hormones.
 These tests help to rule out other possible causes of menstrual abnormalities.
 Blood tests also assess the levels of androgens in the body.

 FSH or Follicle Stimulating Hormone is tested to evaluate fertility issues, access the functions of the ovaries along with pituitary function.
-The level of FSH is usually low in case of PCOS.
+The level of FSH is usually low in case of Polycystic Ovarian Syndrome.
 For this test a blood sample is drawn from your arm.
 Although, no preparation is required for the test but the timing of the test is usually correlated with the patient’s menstrual cycle.

 LH or Luteinizing Hormone is tested to evaluate pituitary functions, evaluate fertility issues and to detect the release of an egg from the ovary.
-The level of LH is usually elevated for PCOS patients.
+The level of LH is usually elevated for Polycystic Ovarian Syndrome patients.
 A blood sample is drawn from the arm.
 No special preparation is required for performing the test, but the timing of the test is correlated to a woman’s menstrual cycle.

 The testosterone test helps to detect abnormal testosterone levels in females which in turn help to diagnose tests for PCOS(polycystic ovary syndrome) and other causes of infertility.
 Testosterone levels are usually elevated for those with PCOS.
 A morning sample is preferred for this test.
 The blood sample is drawn from the patient’s arm.